LelouchFR/skill-icons/README.md

 # Get Icons Names

-You can get the possiblity to add the name of the icons you put to help others that doesnt know what they are by using `&titles`.
+You can get the possibility to add the name of the icons you put to help others that doesn't know what they are by using `&titles`.

 The value of `titles` is a boolean, so it should be `true` or `false`, default is `false`